Estimated reading time: 6 minutes

 But the question you’re probably asking is ‘which accounting qualification should I choose?’
 Thiago Kiwi from the London School of Business and Finance Manchester explains the key differences.

-To get your accountancy career off to the best possible start, you’re doing the right thing in considering one of these recognised accountancy qualifications.
+To help your accountancy career development and get it off to the best possible start, you’re doing the right thing in considering one of these recognised accountancy qualifications.
 It’s a great move that will open huge numbers of doors and catapult you into an exciting career in any number of industries and locations.
 But then it comes to choosing which route to go down, and the next tough question emerges: which accounting qualification should I choose?

 Here are just a few of the things to consider before you determine which is the best accountancy qualification for you.